These are the FAQs for learners and new visitors.

 What other sessions are translated?

-A full list of sesions with simultaneous translation will be published very soon.
+A full list of sesions with simultaneous translation will be published in May.

 I would like to learn Welsh, can the Eisteddfod help?

 The first point of call during the week is Maes D – the centre for learning Welsh on the Maes.
 Maes D is full of information on how to start learning Welsh, or if you’ve already started learning, how to take the next step with your studies.
 Informative sessions aimed at learners of all levels are organised throughout the day in Maes D, and you can also pop in for an informal chat or an idea about courses and how to get started in your area.

 The simultaneous translation service, which is available free of charge from the translators’ booth outside the Pavilion is also a great help if you’re planning on visiting the Pavilion, and all our information is available bilingually, so you’ll be able to make the most of you visit to the Eisteddfod.

 We also produce handy leaflets with vocabulary for the ceremonies in the Pavilion, and these are available from Maes D, the translation stand and the Visitors' Centre.

 This is my first Eisteddfod.
 Can you advise me what to see and do?